30 tornadoes, more flooding from storms in central U.S.

 Storms Monday evening flipped campers at Lucas Oil Speedway in Hickory County, Missouri, injuring seven people, four of whom were taken to hospitals.
 The speedway's grandstand also was destroyed, forcing cancellation of racing this weekend that was expected to draw about 3,000 campers.

-Another twister Tuesday afternoon hit a hit a drive-thru wild animal park in southern Missouri.
+Another twister Tuesday afternoon hit a drive-thru wild animal park in southern Missouri.
 Webster County Emergency Management Director Tom Simmons said buildings were damaged at the Wild Animal Safari near Strafford, but there were no reports that people or animals were injured.
+All of the animals were accounted for.

 Simmons said about a half-dozen homes were damaged in the county.
 A tractor-trailer was blown off a highway.

+Missouri authorities also reported several water rescues from flash flooding.
+Among them was an 18-year-old woman who was swept off a flooded road near Joplin Monday and stranded overnight until nearby residents heard her yelling.
+She had only minor injuries.

+Missouri Gov. Mike Parson declared a state of emergency, citing worsening flood concerns and soil inundation, as well as forecasts calling severe storms and possible tornadoes into Wednesday morning.

-Flooding was also an issue.
-The Oklahoma Department of Transportation shut down Interstate 40 in El Reno, about 25 miles (40 kilometres) west of Oklahoma City, because of high water.
+Flooding was also an issue in Oklahoma, where the Oklahoma Department of Transportation shut down Interstate 40 in El Reno, about 25 miles (40 kilometres) west of Oklahoma City, because of high water.
 The National Weather Service says up to 5 inches (13 centimetres) of rain had fallen since Monday.
 In El Reno and Stillwater, home to Oklahoma State University about 55 miles (88 kilometres) northeast of Oklahoma City, emergency responders rescued people from their homes.

-In Missouri, Gov. Mike Parson declared a state of emergency, citing worsening flood concerns and soil inundation, as well as forecasts calling severe storms and possible tornadoes into Wednesday morning.
-Parson cited numerous instances of flash flooding.

-"The very heavy rainfall yesterday and today, combined with saturated soil and very high water levels on many rivers and streams have created dangerous conditions around the state," Parson, a Republican, said in a statement.

 Heavy snow melt from the north and significant spring rains have led to waves of flooding in Missouri, and President Donald Trump on Monday issued a major disaster declaration for 13 counties in the state damaged by March flooding.